ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 #### Risk overview

-Privileged Access Workstations (PAWs) are not in scope.
+An adversary compromises privileged access mechanisms due to the lack of implementation of Privileged Access Workstations (PAWs) within the design.

 Administration of the system is undertaken by authorised privileged users by connecting from a PROTECTED level endpoint to PROTECTED level services and systems.